-Concurrently with the global offering, 45,895,650 B Units are being offered in a Mexican public offering and in an offering to the voting trust and other holders of B Units.
+Concurrently with the global offering, B Units are being offered in a Mexican public offering and in an offering to the voting trust and other holders of B Units.
 Each B Unit represents five of our Series B Shares.
 The B Units will be sold at the equivalent of the public offering price per BD Unit in the concurrent Mexican BD Unit offering.
-Concurrently with any exercise of the over-allotment options with respect to the BD Units (including BD Units in the form of ADSs), a proportionate number of B Units will be offered to purchasers of B Units in the Mexican B Unit offerings, which will equal up to 6,884,350 additional B Units.
-A voting trust, the participants of which are members of five families, several of whom are members of our board of directors, owns 91.8% of our B Units as of April 15, 2005 and is expected to acquire substantially all of the B Units in the Mexican B Unit offerings, including any B Units issued upon exercise of the over-allotment options with respect to the BD Units (including BD Units in the form of ADSs).
+A voting trust, the participants of which are members of five families, several of whom are members of our board of directors, owns 91.8% of our B Units as of April 15, 2005 and is expected to acquire substantially all of the B Units in the Mexican B Unit offerings.

-We have granted options, exercisable for 30 days, to the underwriters of the global offering to purchase up to 10,500,000 additional BD Units in the form of ADSs or BD Units to cover over-allotments, if any.
+We have granted options, exercisable for 30 days, to the underwriters of the global offering to purchase up to additional BD Units in the form of ADSs or BD Units to cover over-allotments, if any.

-Beneficial owners of outstanding ADSs as of May 10, 2005, which is the record date, will be eligible, subject to compliance with the procedures and conditions summarized in this prospectus, to purchase up to 0.0546967 ADSs for each ADS beneficially owned by them as of the record date through a share allocation program in the international offering.
+Beneficial owners of outstanding ADSs as of , 2005, which is the record date, will be eligible, subject to compliance with the procedures and conditions summarized in this prospectus, to purchase up to ADSs for each ADS beneficially owned by them as of the record date through a share allocation program in the international offering.
 The conditions include, among others, consent to the electronic delivery of documents.
 Beneficial owners of outstanding BD Units not in the form of ADSs will also be eligible, subject to compliance with applicable procedures and conditions, to purchase BD Units through a share allocation program in the concurrent Mexican BD Unit offering.